+After you've chosen the topic for your paper, you'll want to find yourself some REFERENCE sources.
 Why?
-Reference sources (think encyclopedias, dictionaries, bibliographies, and databases) allow you to get a firmer grasp on the basic facts before you dive into the more interpretive literature (such as criticism articles, biographies, autobiographies, etc.-- i.e. someone else's informed thoughts) available on your topic.
+Because reference sources (think encyclopedias, dictionaries, bibliographies, and databases) allow you to get a firmer grasp on basic facts before you dive into the more interpretive literature (such as criticism articles, biographies, autobiographies, etc.) available on your topic.

 Use the reference sources below to get started on your research.
-Keep in mind that the facts you glean from these and other reference sources will enable you to keep an objective head when doing further research.
+The facts you glean from these and other reference sources will enable you to keep an objective view while doing further research.
 They will also instill confidence in your own knowledge of the subject when writing your paper.

 **GTC Libraries do not lend out materials labeled with the yellow 'Reference' sticker**